AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 ## Configuring automatic application of a default policy {#configuring-automatic-application-of-a-default-policy}

-As part of the configuration, you can configure automatic application of a default policy so that Document Security Extension for Microsoft Office protects every document that is saved.
+As part of the configuration, you can configure automatic application of a default policy so that the Document Security Extension for Microsoft Office protects every document that is saved.

 You can specify one of the following options:

 * Protect all documents with a default policy.
-* Allow users to optionally save a file in an unprotected format when they cannot connect to the server.
+* Let users optionally save a file in an unprotected format when they cannot connect to the server.
 This flexibility allows you to account for cases when users are creating documents while disconnected from the network (for example, while on an airplane).

 After you enable the auto-apply policy feature, the document is protected with the default policy in the following cases:

-* User edits and saves a newly created document
+* A user edits and saves a newly created document
-* User edits and saves an unprotected document
+* A user edits and saves an unprotected document
-* User opens an application that opens with a default document, edits, and then saves the document
+* The user opens an application that opens with a default document, edits, and then saves the document

-### Configure the auto-apply policy feature in the MSI file&nbsp; {#configure-the-auto-apply-policy-feature-in-the-msi-file}
+### Configure the auto-apply policy feature in the MSI file {#configure-the-auto-apply-policy-feature-in-the-msi-file}

-Before you begin, preconfigure the installer to point to your LiveCycle or AEM forms server, as described earlier in this article.
+Before you begin, preconfigure the installer to point to your LiveCycle or AEM Forms Server, as described earlier in this article.

 1. Click **[!UICONTROL Start > Programs > Orca]**.